Interview with SunContract’s CFO Mojca Bajec

-The SunContract energy marketplace delivers a solutions for the future, without dependence on traditional energy retailers.
-Electricity traded on the SunContract platform is renewable – also known as good for our environment, and we have an array of energy self-sufficiency products which users on the platform can purchase.
+The SunContract energy marketplace delivers solutions for the future, without dependence on traditional energy retailers.
+Electricity traded on the SunContract platform is renewable – also known as good for our environment, and we have an array of energy self-sufficiency products that users on the platform can purchase.

-At the center of our business model you can find responsible, energy self-sufficient consumers and producers with sustainable behaviour in compliance with UN SDG goals, who understand the role that they play in the preservation of our environment.
+At the center of our business model, you can find responsible, energy self-sufficient consumers and producers with sustainable behavior in compliance with UN SDG goals, who understand the role that they play in the preservation of our environment.

-Main advantage with SunContract for the users on the platform is that the producer and consumer directly agree on the price.
-The result of the agreement is a lower price for the consumer and also a higher price for the producer than if he sold it to a middleman company.
+The main advantage with SunContract for the users on the platform is that the producer and consumer directly agree on the price.
+The result of the agreement is a lower price for the consumer and also a higher price for the producer, than if he sold it to a middleman company.
 This way the consumer incurs electricity cost savings while the producer becomes more profitable and can break even much faster on the costs of his production assets.
-Beside that, the platform is easy to use, it enables constant overview of electricity consumption (and production) on a smartphone, daily receipt of payments for sold electricity, up-to-date production overview, independent creation of your own customer circle…
+Besides that, the platform is easy to use, it enables a constant overview of electricity consumption (and production) on a smartphone, daily receipt of payments for sold electricity, up-to-date production overview, independent creation of your own customer circle…

 At this time, Ethereum blockchain scalability issues do not affect in any way the realization of SunContract’s business model.

 What do you see as your unique selling point/competitive advantage?
 Who is the biggest competition for you at the moment?